 We can all help to keep our neighbourhoods clean.
 It is easy to arrange a tidy up in your street or park, it is instantly rewarding, great exercise and the chance to meet people from your community.

 We can supply kit for your event free of charge.
 This includes litter picking sticks, sacks, hi-vis waistcoats and a safety brief.

-Litter pack for schools, Love Suffolk, Hate Litter, are also great resources for Primary School teachers.
+Love Suffolk, Hate Litter also have some great resources for Primary School teachers.